FeranyDev/gree_havc_mqtt_bridge_go/README.md

 ## License

-This project is licensed under the GNU GPLv3 - see the [LICENSE.md](https://github.com/IQAndreas/markdown-licenses/blob/master/gnu-gpl-v3.0.md) file for details
+This project is licensed under the GNU GPLv3 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments